Finding the best OBD2 scanner for VW and Audi can be a challenge.

-The Check Engine Light on your Volkswagen (Jetta, Passat, Golf, Tiguan etc) can come on for a number of reasons including defective mass air flow sensor, bad thermostat, engine temperature sensor, short in main wire harness, vacuum leak, worn spark plugs and failed ignition coils.
+The Check Engine Light on your Volkswagen (Jetta, Passat, Golf, Tiguan, etc.) can come on for many reasons, including defective mass airflow sensor, bad thermostat, engine temperature sensor, short in main wire harness, vacuum leak, worn spark plugs and failed ignition coils.

 Let's take a look at some of the most common problems that cause VW check engine light to come on.

 Worn spark plugs are another common problem that triggers VW check engine light to come on.
-Typically you should change your VW spark plugs at 90,000 mile mark.
-Volkswagen owners often forget to perform this maintenance and end up with CEL coming on around 120,000 mile mark.
+Typically you should change your VW spark plugs at the 90,000-mile mark.
+Volkswagen owners often forget to perform this maintenance and end up with CEL coming on around the 120,000-mile mark.

 Coolant Temperature Sensor

-If your Volkswagen check engine light is continuously ON it can be due to hundreds of possible issues.
+If your Volkswagen check engine light is continuously ON, it can be due to hundreds of possible issues.
 You will need to read the codes with an OBD2 scanner.
-The problem can be something as simple as a loose fuel tank cap, a bad spark plug but it can also be an indication of a serious engine problem.
+The problem can be something as simple as a loose fuel tank cap, a bad spark plug, but it can also indicate a serious engine problem.

 VW Check Engine Light Flashing